IntensiveCoLearning/trustless-agents/brucexu-eth.md

 <!-- Content_START -->
 # 2025-10-16
 <!-- DAILY_CHECKIN_2025-10-16_START -->
-## **Validation Registry**
+## **Validation Registry1**

 **This registry enables agents to request verification of their work and allows validator smart contracts to provide responses that can be tracked on-chain**.

-After an agent finishes the task, they can call "validationRequest" on this contract.
-External "validator" can check whether the work was done correctly.
+After an agent finishes the task, they can call “validationRequest” on this contract.
+External “validator” can check whether the work was done correctly.

 This function MUST be called by the owner or operator of _agentId_.
 TODO, multi-owners or company cases?